 Bill Gates, Mark Zuckerberg, Jack Dorsey, Oprah Winfrey, Richard Branson, Elon Musk, Tony Robbins – they do not all wake up at the crack of dawn.
 They do, however, make the most of their morning routines and maximize productivity.
 And they do so because they understand the importance of getting the day started on the right foot.

 Successful people prioritize their mornings and practice intentionality in the early hours of the day.
-Unsuccessful people tend to ignore mornings and view them as a burden, rather than an opportunity.
+Unsuccessful people tend to ignore mornings and view them as a burden rather than an opportunity.

-Whether you are a self-proclaimed early worm or night owl, here are some of the specific reasons why mornings matter:
+Whether you are a self-proclaimed early worm or a night owl, here are some of the specific reasons why mornings matter:

 - Mornings set the tone for the entire day.
 If you get off on the right foot, you will have a much more optimistic outlook.
 If things go wrong, you will want to curl up and hide.

 - Sleep allows you to recharge your mental capacities, which means willpower is arguably at its highest in the morning hours.
 Over the course of the day, it depletes.

 - Mornings tend to be slower than other parts of the day.
 At least until mid-morning, there are fewer phone calls, distractions, and obligations.

 - Mornings give you a chance to invest in yourself, before investing in other people and priorities.